Time-Reversal of Coalescing Diffusive Flows and Weak Convergence of Localized Disturbance Flows: Disturbance Flows from Countably Many Points on a Circle

-These definitions can be extended to intervals closed on the left (and/or open on the right) by replacing $s\longmapsto N_s$ by its left-continuous modification.
-Write $\Phi$ for the family of maps $\Phi_I$ wgere $I$ ranges over all bounded intervals in $\RR$.
-We call $\Phi$ the \emph{Poisson disturbance flow} or just the \emph{disturbance flow} and write $\mu^\eta_A$ for the distribution of $\Phi$ in $\DDD$.
+Write $\Phi$ for the family of maps $\Phi_I$ where $I$ ranges over all bounded intervals in $\RR$.
+We call $\Phi$ the \emph{Poisson disturbance flow} or just the \emph{disturbance flow} and write $\mu^\eta_A$ for the distribution of $\Phi$ in $D^\circ(\RR,\DDD)$.